 By leveraging videos that are truly dynamic — able to automatically sub in different scenes based on consumers’ behavioral and demographic data — you’re making your offer more relevant and more relatable.
 It’s in the context of what they care about.

-Beyond social media, we’ve seen companies use personalized quote videos as another avenue for customer acquisition.
+Beyond social media, we’ve seen companies use personalised quote videos as another avenue for customer acquisition.
 If you’re advertising health insurance, your future customer can enter their requirements directly into the video and then watch it update in real time with a quote just for them.
 This kind of tailored advertising cuts through the digital noise, driving up conversions.

 6. Loyalty Programs to Boost Retention